 The depth-peeling as described has the unfortunate side-effect that it removes any non-convexities in the boundary.
 This can propagate through the progressive steps and cause the empty space to be composited into the final image.
 Since storing the back fragments in the k-buffer effectively reduces k by one during the progressive steps, storing all boundary information for non-convex objects can severely impact sorting capabilities.
-A solution to this is to transmit boundary and internal faces during progressive steps.
-This would introduce redundant fragments only in the front and back and al-
+A solution to this problem is to transmit boundary and internal faces during progressive steps.
+This would introduce redundant fragments only in the front and back and allow other boundary fragments to be used in the progression steps to avoid compositing empty space, as in [6].
+To completely remove the storage overhead of the back boundary in the k-buffer, an extra texture can be used to store the back fragments during Interactive Mode and can be bound as a read-only texture during Progressive Mode.